Allen & Wheelock Barhammer Revolvers

 Production quantity: ---- Estimated at less than a thousand for each frame size

 The barhammer percussion revolvers were the very first revolvers designed and produced by Ethan Allen.
-These are also called transition revolvers due to the fact that there is a strong resemblance to the pepperboxes.
+These are also called transition revolvers due to their strong resemblance to the pepperboxes.

-All first variations and the early production of the second variation are marked ALLEN & WHEELOCK either on the top flat of the barrel or on the top frame strap, and the patent date on the left side of the hammer.
-Later production have the maker’s name and patent information on the left side of the barrel.
+In terms of markings, all first-variation revolvers and the early production of the second variation bear the ALLEN & WHEELOCK name, stamped either on the top flat of the barrel or on the top frame strap, with the patent date located on the left side of the hammer.
+In later production runs, however, the maker’s name and patent information moved to the left side of the barrel.

 All frame sizes have 5 shot cylinders that are beautifully scroll engraved with a scene of animals in a forest.